Using American Airlines miles for partner award flights for huge value

 You can book a full day of first class flights for less than a single credit card welcome bonus.
 This is on my bucket list when travel opens back up.

 Between certain areas of Southeast Asia and Australia, you can spend 50,000 American Airlines miles for top-notch luxury.
 For example, you can book a one-way flight from Bangkok to Sydney via Hong Kong.
 You’ll fly from Bangkok to Hong Kong in Cathay Pacific business class (one of the best on earth), and then from Hong Kong to Sydney in British Airways first class.
 Total flight time is about 13 hours — the lion’s share of which is in first class.

 American Airlines flights are still a good option

 I mentioned I’ve booked award flights on American Airlines with other airline miles.
 For short-haul flights within North America, I prefer using British Airways Avios points (also a oneworld partner) because of their distance-based award chart.
 Flights 1,151 miles or less on these routes cost just 7,500 British Airways Avios points one-way in coach.

-All told, I’ve probably saved ~$40,000 on amazing flights to Europe, Hawaii, and Asia by booking this way.
+All told, I’ve probably gotten amazing flights to Europe, Hawaii, and Asia worth ~$40,000 by booking this way.
 And when I need a short American Airlines flight within the continental US, I use British Airways Avios points instead.
-They’re easier to earn (I just transfer points from my Chase Sapphire Preferred and Ink Business Preferred) and many short-haul flights are cheaper compared to booking with American Airlines miles.
+They’re easier to earn from the best Chase cards or the best Amex cards — and many short-haul flights are cheaper compared to booking with American Airlines miles.

 You can earn American Airlines miles quickly with cards like: